Hello, Dolly! (musical): Original Broadway production

-Carole Cook, (the second actress to play the title role, after Channing, appearing in Australia and New Zealand productions), Dorothy Lamour, Eve Arden, Ann Miller, Michele Lee, Edie Adams, and Yvonne De Carlo played the role on tour.
+Carole Cook (the second actress to play the title role, after Channing, appearing in Australia and New Zealand productions), Dorothy Lamour, Eve Arden, Ann Miller, Michele Lee, Edie Adams, and Yvonne De Carlo also played the role on tour.
 Betty White appeared with the Kenley Players as Dolly in the summer of 1979.
 Molly Picon appeared as Dolly in a 1971 production by the North Shore Music Theatre of Beverly, Massachusetts.
 Lainie Kazan starred in a production at the Claridge Atlantic City.
 Vicki Lawrence played the role twice, once for Sacramento Music Circus and once for Glendale Music Theatre.
 Both Tovah Feldshuh and Betsy Palmer played Dolly in productions by the Paper Mill Playhouse.
 Marilyn Maye also starred in several regional productions and recorded a full album of the score.
-Sally Struthers led a U.S. tour in 2014.